vascokk/vascokk.github.com/source/_posts/2012-06-06-erlang-real-time-server-part-2-aggregation.markdown

 What you are looking at is an application, which will start the Riak's working horse - the vnode.
 The vnode ("virtual node") is the building block of the Riak cluster.
 Riak itself is heavily influenced by Amazon's Dynamo paper - ["Dynamo: Amazon’s Highly Available Key-value Store"](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).
 It is worth reading, but if you are not in an "academic mood" right now, here are some highlights:

 - Riak is a distributed, highly scalable, key-value store
-- Riak is usually deployed on a cluster (set of phisical hosts called "nodes")
+- Riak is usually deployed on a cluster (set of physical hosts called "nodes")
 - each node runs a certain number of "virtual nodes" (or "vnodes")
 - the vnode is responsible for a partition of the Riak "Ring"
 - the Ring is a circular, ordered, 160 bit integer space (i.e. integers from 0 to 2^160 placed in circle)